Chinese state-run news organizations would like the world to think that they are independent and trustworthy. They are not.

 The five outlets are:

-- Hai Tian Development USA, the distributor for the People’s Daily in the United States.
+- Hai Tian Development USA, the distributor for People’s Daily in the United States

 What is a foreign mission?